techkailey/PortfolioWebsite/README.md

 - I learned: JavaScript, CSS, and HTML.
 These three languages helped me build and create my website.
 On my website, I have five different sections:
 Home, About, Services, Portfolio, and Contact.

-EXECUTING PROGRAM
-- To run this program, type in the addess bar: "https://techkailey.github.io/PortfolioWebsite" or click the link.
-- This will direct you to the website.

 AUTHOR
 - Kailey Bergeron
 - techkailey